 Professional Behavior - Professional behavior is required.
 Clinical experience students must observe a code of professional ethics.
-Any behavior that reflects negatively on the clinical experience student and in turn, Waldorf University, (e.g., failure to contact placement teacher or start hours in a timely manner, not contacting cooperating teacher and professor in advance about absences, lateness, etc.) may result in failure of the course and may have an adverse impact in their progress in the Teacher
+Any behavior that reflects negatively on the clinical experience student and in turn, Waldorf University, (e.g., failure to contact placement teacher or start hours in a timely manner, not contacting cooperating teacher and professor in advance about absences, lateness, etc.) may result in failure of the course and may have an adverse impact in their progress in the Teacher Education Program.

-Education Program.
 The student's academic advisor from the Education Department will work with the student to help guide their actions by using a Progress Evaluation.

-Cell Phones - During your attendance at your clinical placement, cell phones should not be visible when in the presence of the students in your host classroom.
+Electronic Devices - During your attendance at your clinical placement, no electronic devices (cell phones, laptops, tablets, etc.) should be visible when in the presence of the students in your host classroom.